ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

 `max_partitions_to_read` — Limits the maximum number of partitions that can be accessed in one query.
 You can also specify setting [max_partitions_to_read](/docs/en/operations/settings/merge-tree-settings.md/#max-partitions-to-read) in the global setting.

+#### allow_experimental_optimized_row_order

+`allow_experimental_optimized_row_order` - Experimental.
+Enables the optimization of the row order during inserts to improve the compressability of the data for compression codecs (e.g. LZ4).
+Analyzes and reorders the data, and thus increases the CPU overhead of inserts.

 **Example of Sections Setting**

 ``` sql